eadewusic/Sentiment-Analysis-Group11/README.md

 Open the Notebooks: The Colab notebooks, which contain the full workflow of both the traditional and deep learning models (preprocessing, model training, evaluation, and saving), are located in the notebooks/ folder (Sentiment-Analysis-Group11/notebooks/).

-Upload the Datasets: Upload the train and test datasets to the file browser in Colab.
+Upload the Datasets: Upload the train and validation datasets to the file browser in Colab.
 Alternatively, upload the datasets to your Google Drive and mount your drive to access them.

 Run the code: Execute the notebooks step by step to preprocess the data, train the model, and evaluate results.